Nurses Revision

 • Follicle stimulating hormone (FSH)

-• Luteinizing hormone (LH)’
+• Luteinizing hormone (LH)

 • Melanocyte stimulating hormone (MSH)

-The Posterior lobe secretes
+The Posterior lobe secretes:

-• Anti diuretic hormone (ADH),
+• Anti diuretic hormone (ADH) / Vasopressin

-• Vasopressin
+• Oxytocin

 Thyroid Gland

 Located in the neck just below the larynx, the thyroid gland consists of two lobes connected by an isthmus.
 It produces thyroid hormones (T4 and T3) that regulate metabolism and calcitonin, which lowers blood calcium levels.
+The production of T3 and T4 is heavily dependent on dietary iodine.

 Parathyroid Glands